proggR/diamond-hardhat/README.md

 The `contracts/libraries/LibDiamond.sol` file shows how to implement Diamond Storage and a `diamondCut` internal function.

-The `scripts/deploy.js` file shows how to deploy a diamond.
+The `lib/diamond/deploy.ts` file shows how to deploy a diamond.

-The `test/diamondTest.js` file gives tests for the `diamondCut` function and the Diamond Loupe functions.
+`test/Diamond.ts` and `test/facets/Farewell.ts` gives tests for the `diamondCut` function and the Diamond Loupe functions.

 ## How to Get Started Making Your Diamond